 Our Team is Reviewing FDA Comments

-If you are diagnosed with cancer and take Zantac or other over the counter products to combat stomach acid or acid reflux, then talk to our experts about a case in the U.S. We have worked with many people against drug companies and manufacturers that harm patients.
+If you are diagnosed with cancer and take Zantac or other OTC products to combat stomach acid production, talk to our experts about a case in the U.S. We have worked with many people against drug companies and manufacturers that harm patients.
 We may be able to help you too.

-High levels of NDMA contamination can increase a cancer risk and other unacceptable levels of side effects.
-There are other h2 blocker alternatives drugs you should be aware of and can get doctor advice for regarding Zantac alternatives.
+High levels of NDMA contamination can increase cancer risk and other unacceptable levels of side effects.
+You should be aware of other h2 blocker alternatives drugs and get doctor advice regarding Zantac alternatives.

 Previous Doctor Recommendation for Zantac Medications in the U.S.

-Zantac medications and ranitidine drugs (as well as alternatives to Zantac) are a kind of proton pump inhibitors or h2 histamine receptor antagonists.
+Zantac medications and ranitidine drugs (and alternatives to Zantac) are proton pump inhibitors or h2 histamine receptor antagonists.

-What this this means is that they work to reduced the body’s creation of acid in the stomach.
-This has a great effect towards limiting heartburn, GERD, acid reflux, and other problems generally associated with heartburn and its health side effects.
+It means that they work to reduce the body’s creation of acidity in the stomach.
+It significantly limits heartburn, GERD, acid reflux, and other problems generally associated with heartburn and its health side effects.

-Of course, as Zantac ranitidine became more popular, lots of Zantac alternatives emerged to provide FDA approvied h2 histamine receptor antagonists medications including pepcid famotidine as well as other drugs.
+Of course, as Zantac ranitidine became more popular, lots of alternatives emerged to provide FDA-approved h2 histamine receptor antagonists medications, including Pepcid famotidine as well as other drugs.
 They also seek to alleviate heartburn.

-The key though is that they do not contain NDMA like ranitidine does so the risk of getting cancer after taking them is different.
-Even when the FDA approves them, they also come with risks so it is important to review Zantac alternatives with your doctor.
-Now, we will turn to the problems the FDA has expressed with Zantac ranitidine.
+The key is that they do not contain NDMA as ranitidine does, so the risk of getting cancer after taking them is different.
+Even when the FDA approves them, they also come with risks, so it is crucial to review Zantac alternatives with your doctor.
+We will turn to the federal agency’s problems with Zantac ranitidine.

 FDA Warns Patients about the Risks of Zantac

-On April 1 2020, the FDA put out a warning that since Zantac contains NDMA it might present certain health problems including cancer.
+On April 1, 2020, the FDA warned that since Zantac contains NDMA, it might present specific health problems, including cancer.
 The manufacturers of these drugs have said they treat heartburn and other health issues but have not previously warned of the presence of NDMA in the drug.

 Zantac Alternatives for Patients with Heartburn

-In all the NDMA-Zantac ranitidine news, you might have missed that there are several alternatives to Zantac including: Prilosec, Nexium, Prevacid, Pepcid, and Tagamet.
+In all the NDMA-Zantac ranitidine news, you might have missed that there are several alternative drugs to Zantac, including Prilosec, Nexium, Prevacid, Pepcid, and Tagamet.

-Each one of these attempts to cure the same ills (heartburn, acid reflux, etc) but comes with challenges of their own.
+Each one of these attempts to cure the same ills (heartburn, acid reflux, etc.) but comes with challenges of its own.
 You should talk to your doctor before you start taking any of them.

 What Others are Doing who Have Taken Zantac